Scribers/database/routes.md

 **Requested attributes**
 - title: The title of the offer to create.
 - company_id: The id of the company which creates the offer.
+- title: The title of the offer.
+- type_id: The id of the type of the offer.
+- description: The description of the offer.
+- date: Creation date, **WARNING format: yyyy-mm-dd**
+- rome_id: The id of the romev3 code.

 **Response**